udit-rawat/Gan-n/README.md

    - Install dependencies: `pip install -r requirements.txt`

 2. **Train the GAN**
-   - Run the main script: `python3 main.py`
+   - Run the main script: `dvc repro`, to track the chnages.
    - Specify the target column and data file path in the script.

 ### Example Usage